averykhoo/recipes/in-progress/pineapple-sauce-for-ham.md

 ### Storage

-From Australian Woolworth’s mag, Dec-2010
+From Australian Woolworth's mag, Dec-2010

 (This really works!)